-Set a Jump Action for a Figure
+Set a Jump Action for a Figure via the Clipboard

 - 1. Select your jump destination: either a target figure within an idea space or a target idea space within the Organizer. - 2.
 Choose Edit > Copy from the main menu. - 3.
 Select the figure(s) to which you wish to assign the jump action. - 4.
-Choose Edit > Paste As > Jump Action to set the jump action. - 5.
-If the figure is moved, Curio will still be able to find it and jump to its new location.
+Choose Edit > Paste As > Jump Action to set the jump action.